 More workers have become independent contractors in recent years due to the growing gig economy, the rise of remote work, and the ongoing labor shortage.

 While independent contractors are often referred to as 1099 employees, they technically aren't employees of the organizations they work with.
-Knowing the difference between employees and contractors is essential for any employer or HR department to avoid tax penalties or lawsuits due to misclassification.
+Knowing the difference between employees and contractors is essential for any employer or HR department to avoid financial penalties or lawsuits due to misclassified workers.

 What is a 1099 employee?

 A 1099 employee is an independent contractor.
-The name derives from the Internal Revenue Service's (IRS) Form 1099 that contract workers must complete to report their earnings.
+The name derives from the Internal Revenue Service's (IRS) Form 1099, which contract workers must complete to report their earnings.